 Inherent in this logic is the assumption that the WRMP should support long term data collection of leading indicators that have a numerical threshold at which a management or regulatory action could be triggered, to prevent/minimize tidal wetland loss or otherwise enhance tidal wetland conservation and recovery.
-To identify these thresholds, and provide the minimum organization necessary to define nonlinear relationships and changes in tidal marsh distribution, abundance, diversity, and condition at different scales of time, the science framework proposes monitoring networks composed of three types of tidal wetland monitoring sites (Figure 1): Benchmark Sites, Reference Sites, and Project Sites.
+To identify these thresholds, and provide the minimum organization necessary to define non-linear relationships and changes in tidal marsh distribution, abundance, diversity, and condition at different scales of time, the science framework proposes monitoring networks composed of three types of tidal wetland monitoring sites (Figure 1): Benchmark Sites, Reference Sites, and Project Sites.
 Benchmark sites are historic, minimally modified mature tidal wetlands that represent pre-colonial ecosystems.
 Reference Sites comprise centennial infill/fringing wetlands, older restoration projects, and other mature marshes that represent feasible developmental endpoints for newer restoration projects.
 Project Sites are recently restored tidal wetlands that represent a variety of design and management approaches.
 Ideally, all WRMP sites selected for monitoring will share as many of the following attributes as feasible:

-- They can be carefully correlated spatially and temporally with each other, based on relationships described by the WRMP's compendium of Conceptual Models. - Within each subregion and Operational Landscape Unit (OLU), each of these three types of sites can be strongly linked to each other based on empirical observation, simulation models, or consensus best professional judgment. - They have current and/or historical datasets for one or more WRMP indicators, as described in the WRMP Master Matrix. - They support, or have the potential to support, the morphology and functions of the "complete tidal wetland ecosystem" as defined by the Baylands Ecosystem Habitat Goals Update (Goals Project 2015).
+- They can be carefully correlated spatially and temporally with each other, based on relationships described by the WRMP's compendium of Conceptual Models.
+Correlations may be within and/or between monitoring site networks, and mediated by numerous factors such as landscape context and management interventions. - Within each subregion and Operational Landscape Unit (OLU, see SFEI + SPUR 2019), each of these three types of sites can be strongly linked to each other based on empirical observation, simulation models, or consensus best professional judgment.

+• They have current and/or historical datasets for one or more WRMP indicators, as described in the WRMP Master Matrix.

+• They support, or have the potential to support, the morphology and functions of the "complete tidal wetland ecosystem" as defined by the Baylands Ecosystem Habitat Goals Update (Goals Project 2015).

 Additional detail about each type of site is presented below.
 The pilot monitoring program will outline sampling protocols that may vary in frequency based on the site type and monitoring indicator.
 For instance, vegetation distribution is expected to change more rapidly at project sites and sampling intervals would be more frequent there than at Benchmark sites.
 On the other hand, leading indicators of climate change such as changes in water levels or plant productivity may have more significant signals at established marshes and therefore warrant more frequent sampling.
-The larger number of potential Reference and Project Sites will likely necessitate a phased approach (where increasing numbers of sites are monitored as additional funds become available) and/or a rotating approach (where a select subset of sites are monitored at the appropriate interval).
-Site rotation may be more effective for monitoring some abiotic indicators than biotic indicators.
+The larger number of potential Reference and Project Sites will likely necessitate a phased approach (where increasing numbers of sites are monitored as additional projects come online and/or additional funds become available) and/or a rotating approach (where a select subset of sites within a network are monitored at appropriate intervals).1 Site rotation may be more effective for monitoring some abiotic indicators than biotic indicators.

 It is important to emphasize that the WRMP is a monitoring program, not a research program; due to resource limitations and to the highly modified and complex nature of the San Francisco Estuary it may not be possible to monitor all program indicators with equal statistical rigor.
 As the program's science framework matures, the TAC will advise the Steering Committee on data analysis and interpretation, including but not limited to situations where particular levels of statistical rigor are and are not necessary to address stakeholder information needs.